TrivediTanishq/Alecto/README.md

 5. Matplotlib

-Thw website is made over Django framework.
+The website is made over Django framework.
 So to run this you also need to install django